 The successful applicant will have the opportunity to :

-- assist with the Council's public facing initiatives including events during a busy period for the Council towards the end of year.
+• assist with the Council's public facing initiatives including events and online activities;

 The intern will work from New Zealand Council's office in Auckland.